./configure # make # sudo make install

 This is an autotools versioning issue.
 It appears that this warning can be ignored.

-- (need notes on other warnings that can be ignored)
+TO DO: add notes on other warnings that can be ignored

 Development configuration options.

 There are several configure options that exist for developing ddcutil.
 They are listed here for completeness, and should be left disabled.

 For notes on building ddcui, see Building ddcui